goblinfactory/konsole/backlog.md

 - add change to IConsole to include printing in foreground and background colour simultaneously without having to set background seperately.
 - simple input, ReadLine()
 - support IObservable<T> in listView
+- update clipping of windows to better clip windows in a more friendly manner, see 'constructorShould' unit tests.
 - create proper highspeedwriter interface that's used by the private highspeed writer, or App? so that the interface is real and not fakes.
 - write Mac HighSpeedWriter and test locally
 - update build to create new release and push package to nuget, and update package number when merge to master.